EXPERIENCED TITLE IX ATTORNEYSCONTACT US NOW FOR A CONSULTATION

-Nationwide Representation in Legal Actions Under Title IX
+Nationwide Representation in Legal and Disciplinary Actions Under Title IX

-Attorney Felice Duffy passionately believes that every individual, regardless of their gender, deserves the right to benefit from the full and equal opportunities afforded to students and employees by every educational institution in the United States.
+Our highly knowledgeable Title IX and Conduct Code lawyers passionately believe that every individual, regardless of their gender, deserves the right to benefit from the full and equal opportunities afforded to students and employees by every educational institution in the United States.
 That’s why she tirelessly represents those whose legal rights are denied in the context of Title IX.

 Though it is most often associated with athletics, Title IX also affords protection from a range of harms from sexual harassment and assault to employment discrimination.

-If you believe your Title IX rights have been violated, don’t hesitate to call experienced Title IX attorney Felice Duffy as soon as possible to discuss your situation.
-You can reach her at 203-946-2000.
+If you believe your Title IX rights have been violated, whether you’ve been accused or you are a victim, don’t hesitate to call our highly experienced Title IX and Conduct Code attorneys at Duffy Law, LLC at 203-946-2000 as soon as possible to discuss your situation.

 Specifically, Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681 et seq.) prohibits discrimination against individuals on the basis of sex in educational institutions that receive federal funds of any kind.
 Such institutions include colleges and universities, local school districts, and for-profit and charter schools.
 Additionally, Title IX applies to federally funded educational programs at museums, libraries, prisons, and other institutions.